This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 So, let’s look at what collage papers are and what can be used as collage paper.

 You can buy paper that looks like it’s already been collaged.
-The collage paper listed about is beautiful and fun and easy to rip and paste.
+The collage paper listed above is beautiful and fun and easy to rip and paste.
 It can make a really nice background.
 There is also collage paper that looks like its already been stamped and collaged and can be used without ripping.
 It’s kinda like wallpaper, but for your journal.
 However, I don’t personally use them.
-I prefer to find my own papers and rip and shred them and make my own collage
+I prefer to find my own papers and to turn them into collage paper.

 Here are a list of papers I use to make collage with: